syselement/ine-notes/ine-pts/penetration-testing-prerequisites/introduction.md

 *Train the organization* to make sure:

-- - secure applications are developed
+- secure applications are developed
 - proper defensive measures are taken
 - proper use of the company's data is in place

 *Hire a penetration tester* to ensure that a system is secure from cyber-attacks.

 `Penetration Testers` (a.k.a. **`pentesters`**) = are professionals hired to simulate a hacking attack against a network, a computer system, a web application or the entire organization.
 They discover vulnerabilities across the tested systems by mastering the same tools and techniques used by malicious hackers.
 They often work:

-- - as freelancers
+- as freelancers
 - in an IT Security services company
 - as in-house employees

 Pentesters can specialize in specific InfoSec sectors:

-- - Systems attacks
+- Systems attacks
 - Web Applications
 - Malware Analysis
 - Reverse Engineering
 - Mobile Applications
-  - Access Control
 - Network Pentesting
 - Social Engineering
 - Other...

-> Be passionate, skilled and hungry for knowledge.
+> 📌 Be passionate, skilled and hungry for knowledge!

 ### Information Security Terms